-The dot (.) command is one of those useful Vim commands that decreases your workload significantly by repeating the last action whenever you need such functionality.
+The dot (.) command is one of those useful Vim commands that significantly decrease your workload by repeating the last action whenever you need such functionality.

-You can use the cc command to change line(s) by clearing and entering the insert mode at the same time.
+You can use the cc command to change line(s) by clearing and entering the insert mode simultaneously.
 The cursor is placed at the current level of indentation.

 Useful Vim Commands for Replacing Texts

 Apart from the generic command and insert modes, Vim has another mode called the visual mode.
 You can highlight and change a particular portion of your text document in this mode.
 But where’s the fun in that, huh?
 Using a select set of Vim commands can achieve you the same result, just a bit faster.
 Below are some of my favorite Vim commands for changing texts on the fly.

 The r command is a pretty handy tool when it comes to changing a single character.
 Follow it with <char>, and it will change the current character under the cursor with <char>.